About the Project

 The String Project is a unique program that introduces stringed instrument playing to grade school children.
 Under the guidance of a Master Teacher, undergraduate students teach children how to read music and play a stringed instrument such as the violin, viola, cello, or bass.
 Subsequently, children develop good work habits and improve their ability to collaborate and cooperate in groups.
-The South Dakota State University String Project is supported, in part, through a $24,650 grant from the NAMM Foundation and the National String Project Consortium, of which SDSU is a member.
+The South Dakota State University String Project started in 2012 with a $24,650 grant from The NAMM Foundation and the National String Project Consortium, of which SDSU is a member.
 NAMM is the not-for-profit association that unifies, leads, and strengthens the music products industry.
-For the 2017-2018 year, the String Project has received additional funding for its expanding program from the South Dakota Arts Council.
+The South Dakota Arts Council and the Brookings Optimist Club currently co-sponsor the SDSU String Project.

 The String Project is intended to function as a primer and supporter of the school string program, not as a substitute.
 It provides introductory experiences for those too young for enrollment in their school program.

-The String Project in its fourth year will again enroll 30 new 2nd through 4th graders at the beginning level of instruction.
+The String Project will again enroll up to 30 new 2nd through 4th graders at the beginning level of instruction.
 (Other age levels will be accepted as room allows.)
-Last year’s String Project students are encouraged to enroll again for an intermediate course of study, with individual and Group lessons.
+Last year’s String Project students are encouraged to enroll again for an intermediate course of study, with individual and group lessons.
 All students are required to be a member of their school string program if they are qualified to do so.
 Home-schooled students or students from schools without a string program may also participate.

-For a nominal fee, the 24-week program will consist of two lessons per week: a 30-minute individual lesson and a 45-minute group lesson.
-All lessons will be conducted after school Monday through Thursday, and the group lessons will take place on Tuesdays (intermediate) and Wednesdays (beginners and advanced).
+For a nominal fee, the 24-week program will consist of two lessons per week: a 30-minute individual/small group lesson and a 45-minute group lesson.
+All lessons will be conducted after school Monday through Thursday, and the group lessons will take place on Tuesdays (beginners), Wednesdays (intermediate), and Thursdays (advanced).

 Instruments are not provided.
 There are several vendors in the area that can provide rentals.
 Rentals are encouraged because students will change instruments as they grow.